prakhar-saxena01/TorrentFind/README.md

 # TorrentFind 🔎
-A Torrent Search Web App build using ReactJS.
+A easy to Use Torrent Search Web-App build using ReactJS that lets you find for the torrents.

 ---